-It is envisaged that this forecast will be required 6 hours or a period of time equal to the timeframe of the service (whichever is greater) in advance of a the given Trading Period, where the submitted forecast covers will cover a period of 6 hours after the start of the given Trading Period.
-The forecast must also account for production availability in the horizon period for Ramping Margin services, to be specified for each service.
-(12 Trading Periods).
+It is envisaged that this forecast will be required 6 hours in advance of a given Trading Period, where the submitted forecast covers a period of 6 hours (12 Trading Periods).

 A P_A value less than 1 will apply where an ex-post evaluation of a Providing Unit's declared forecasted availability against its actual availability shows an over-forecast or under-forecast of availability to provide a service.